Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Most transparency systems require downloading the entirety of the log's contents to ensure that all potentially relevant entries are found.
-This quickly becomes prohibitively expensive for all parties, violating requirement 4.
+This quickly becomes prohibitively expensive for all parties, violating requirements 3 and 8.
 Currently roughly 7.5 million certificates are issued per day, with an average size of 3 kilobytes.
 This means that a site operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
 Outbound bandwidth typically costs between